Azure/Avere/src/terraform/providers/terraform-provider-avere/README.md

 A <a name="junction"></a>`junction` block supports the following:
 * <a name="namespace_path"></a>[namespace_path](#namespace_path) - (Required) this is the exported namespace from the Avere vFXT.
 * <a name="core_filer_export"></a>[core_filer_export](#core_filer_export) - (Required) this is the export from the hardware core filer.
+* <a name="export_subdirectory"></a>[export_subdirectory](#export_subdirectory) - (Optional) if the export does not point directly to the core filer directory that you want to associate with this junction, add the relative subdirectory path here.
+(Do not begin the path with "/".)
+If the subdirectory does not already exist, it will be created automatically.

 # Attributes Reference